 By running on AWS, TraceLink generates substantial cost savings and creates significant business value for companies of all sizes.
 For example, TraceLink can help a pharmaceutical company improve outsourced manufacturing performance by quickly integrating it to its 75 network partners through a single connection to the TraceLink Life Sciences Cloud, saving the company 4 years of time and more than $9M in integration cost compared to traditional point-to-point methods.
 A company facing global track and trace compliance requirements for the 50 million drug products produced a year can save more than $1M annually in new IT infrastructure investments and maintenance to manage the 330,000 transactions/day and 24 TB of overall storage generated by these regulations.

 AWS also provides efficiencies and cost benefits to TraceLink’s internal business operations.
 TraceLink has been able to build a global cloud management platform that automates cloud operations and eliminates the need to spend resources maintaining an extensive physical global IT infrastructure.
 This saves both time and cost.
 "Using AWS enables us to save hundreds of hours a year in IT staff time, a benefit that will keep growing as we expand,” Spellman added.
 Freed from infrastructure management, the TraceLink Operations team can instead focus on the core business, improving customer service and identifying new application opportunities by analyzing customer usage, transaction histories and network operational patterns.

-To learn more about how AWS can help you build your business, visit our Start-Up details page: http://aws.amazon.com/start-ups/.
+To learn more about how AWS can help your life sciences needs, visit our Life Science details page.